 The Business Champion for Older Workers

-Together, they will lead the government’s work to support employers to hire and re-train older workers by promoting the benefits of older workers to employers across England.
+This team will lead the government’s work to support employers to hire and retrain older workers by promoting the benefits of older workers to employers.
 The Business Champion is a voluntary, unpaid, non-political appointment.

 Employer toolkit: guidance for managers of older workers